AdobeDocs/experience-manager-cloud-service.en/help/operations/replication.md

 >[!NOTE]
 >
->If you are interested in bulk publishing content, use the [Publish Content Tree Workflow](#publish-content-tree-workflow).
->This workflow step is built specifically for Cloud Service and can efficiently handle large payloads.
+>If you are interested in bulk publishing content, create a workflow using the [Tree Activation Workflow Step](#tree-activation), which can efficiently handle large payloads.
 >It is not recommended to build your own bulk publishing custom code.
->If you must customize for whatever reason, you can trigger this workflow / workflow step by using existing Workflow APIs.
+>If you must customize for whatever reason, you can trigger a workflow with this step by using existing Workflow APIs.
 >It is always a good practice to only publish content that must be published.
-And, be prudent about not trying to publish large numbers of content, if not necessary.
-However, there are no limits as to how much content you can send through the Publish Content Tree Workflow.
+And be prudent about not trying to publish large numbers of content, if not necessary.
+However, there are no limits as to how much content you can send through workflows with the Tree Activation Workflow Step.

 ### Quick Un/Publish - Planned Un/Publish {#publish-unpublish}